$\mathrm{GL}(n,\mathbb{Z}_p)$-invariant Gaussian measures on the space of $p$-adic polynomials: Background and preliminaries

 \begin{theorem} Let $F$ be a field and $V$ a vector space over $F$.
 Suppose $\lambda$ is $\carac(F)$-core.
 Then the Weyl module $S_\lambda(V)$ is absolutely irreducible as a representation of the group $\GL(n, F)$.
 Moreover, the map

-where $S_\lambda(V)^\ast$ is the dual space of $S_\lambda(V)$ and $\Ocal(\GL(n,K))$ is the Hopf algebra of regular functions on $\GL(n, K)$, is injective. \end{theorem} \begin{proof} When $\carac(F) = 0$ the result can be immediately deduced from the \emph{algebraic Peter-Weyl theorem}, which states that for a reductive algebraic group $G$ we have
+where $S_\lambda(V)^\ast$ is the dual space of $S_\lambda(V)$ and $\Ocal(\GL(n,K))$ is the Hopf algebra of regular functions on $\GL(n, K)$, is injective. \end{theorem} \begin{proof} When $\carac(F) = 0$ the result can be immediately deduced from the \emph{algebraic Peter-Weyl theorem}, which states that for a reductive algebraic group $G$, the ring $\Ocal(G)$ of regular functions $G$ decomposes as follows:

 where the sum is over the irreducible representations $\pi$ of $G$.
 For a reference, see \cite[Theorem 27.3.9]{TauvelRupert05} or \cite[Theorem 12.1.4]{GoodmanWallach98}.